unicef/publicgoods-toolkit/appendix-resources-tools.md

-The paper [Threats, Risks, and Mitigations in the Open Source Ecosystem](https://github.com/ossf/wg-identifying-security-threats/blob/main/publications/threats-risks-mitigations/v1.1/Threats%2C%20Risks%2C%20and%20Mitigations%20in%20the%20Open%20Source%20Ecosystem%20-%20v1.1.pdf) is a great overview of how to think about security from the perspective of an open source ecosystem (here, they use ecosystem to describe the set of things that comprise a specific open source project, such as developers, end users, technical architecture, and package libraries).
+The paper [Threats, Risks, and Mitigations in the Open Source Ecosystem](https://github.com/ossf/wg-identifying-security-threats/blob/main/publications/threats-risks-mitigations/v1.1/Threats%2C%20Risks%2C%20and%20Mitigations%20in%20the%20Open%20Source%20Ecosystem%20-%20v1.1.pdf) is a great overview of how to think about security from the perspective of an open-source ecosystem (here, they use ecosystem to describe the set of things that comprise a specific open-source project, such as developers, end users, technical architecture, and package libraries).